ga-curriculum/fetching-data-in-react/fetching-data-with-service-functions/README.md

 Next, let's define an asynchronous function that will make our fetch request.

 Our function will use the `fetch()` method to make a GET request to the endpoint as specified in our `BASE_URL`.
-When making this request, we'll need to include a query parameter, specifying the city we want data for.
+When making this request, we'll need to include a query parameter specifying the city for which we want data.

 Add the following to `src/services/weatherService.js`:

 ```javascript
 // src/services/weatherService.js

 const show = async (city) => {
   try {
     const queryString = `&q=${city}`;